chipmuenk/pyfda/README.md

     pip install pyfda

-or update using
+or upgrade using

-    pip install pyfda --upgrade
+    pip install pyfda -U

 ### setup.py
 You could also download the zip file and extract it to a directory of your choice.
 Install it either to your `<python>/Lib/site-packages` subdirectory using